Maahee2000/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-this project is for pointer
+this project is for pointer and continual of array